stubailo/website-tool/README.md

 `index.js` is a JavaScript entry point module that will be compiled with Webpack.
 Currently, no loaders are enabled.

-## Important

-- [ ] Support multiple output HTML files/pages, perhaps by crawling all HTML in `/src`.
-- [ ] Don't use nodemon, use Gulp to watch files individually for better efficiency

 ## TODO

-- [ ] Do JavaScript bundling for the client
 - [ ] Minification
 - [ ] Make it possible to set root directory to either the root of the repo or something other than `/src`